0

 Rebate recipients may redeem a rebate for the purchase of a standard e-bike that meets the following criteria:

-• Class 1: an electrical assisted bicycle equipped with a motor that provides assistance only when the rider is pedaling and that ceases to provide assistance when the bicycle reaches a speed of 20 mph
+• Class 1: only when the rider is pedaling and ceases to provide assistance when the bicycle reaches a speed of 20 mph.

-• Class 2: an electrical assisted bicycle equipped with a motor that provides assistance regardless of whether the rider is pedaling but ceases to provide assistance when the bicycle reaches a speed of 20 mph
+• Class 2: regardless of whether the rider is pedaling but ceases to provide assistance when the bicycle reaches a speed of 20 mph.

-• Class 3: an electrical assisted bicycle equipped with a motor that provides assistance only when the rider is pedaling and that ceases to provide assistance when the bicycle reaches a speed of 28 mph
+• Class 3: only when the rider is pedaling and ceases to provide assistance when the bicycle reaches a speed of 28 mph.

 • Has two or three wheels and fully operable pedals